 8.1.
 Text from the Bylaws: “(a) The Core Value set forth in Section 1.2(b)(viii) shall have no force or effect unless and until a framework of interpretation for human rights (“FOI-HR”) is approved by (i) the CCWG-Accountability as a consensus recommendation in Work Stream 2, (ii) each of the CCWG-Accountability’s chartering organizations and (iii) the Board (in the case of the Board, using the same process and criteria used by the Board to consider the Work Stream 1 Recommendations).”

 8.2.
-Issue: The language stating that the FOI-HR must be approved by “(ii) each of the CCWG-Accountability’s chartering organizations…” is inconsistent with the CCWG-Accountability Recommendation #6 and may lead to some interpretations that formal approval is required from every Chartering Organization.
+Issue: The language stating that the FOI-HR must be approved by “(ii) each of the CCWG-Accountability’s chartering organizations…” is inconsistent with the CCWG Proposal, Annex 6 and may lead to some interpretations that formal approval is required from every Chartering Organization.

 8.3.
 Recommendation: The CCWG-Accountability would ask that this language be reviewed to ensure that the decision process for the FOI-HR is aligned with the approval process from the CCWG-Accountability Charter which does not require the approval of all Chartering Organizations.